Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Classify emotions/README.md

 For the implementation of the system developed: [RecognitionOfEmotions.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Emotions%20Recognition) were created 40 .csv files of each category: [Happy, Sad, Angry, Surprised, Reflexive and Normal](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Emotions%20Data%20Base%20Creator/Emotions%20DataBase).

+For the "Normal" category were created 30 .csv files.

 ### Second step: Organize the Data Base.

 The script [DataBase_Organize.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Nueral%20Networks/Classify%20emotions/DataBase_Organize.py) was wrote to organize the data base unifying alls .csv files and creating two new .csv files, the first of them has the 80% of the whole data used to train the neural network and the second file has the 20% of the data used to test the neural network.